 Passerschlucht – the Tour

-Starting point are the sports facilities of St. Leonhard, where you can park your car comfortably.
-The path winds along the Passer, following marker no. 1, to the old power station.
+The starting point is the sports facilities of St. Leonhard, where you can park your car comfortably.
+The path winds along with the Passer, following marker no. 1, to the old power station.
 Then it becomes much steeper and the newly created gorge trail begins.
-A total of about 340 metres in altitude have to be climbed over 5 km of meadows.
+A total of about 340 meters in altitude have to be climbed over 5 km of meadows.

 The walking time is about 3 hours and the bus takes you back from Moos to Sankt Leonhard.
 The bus leaves every hour – possible waiting times can be bridged at “Maria”, a café opposite the bus stop.

 Alternatively, it is advisable to take the bus in Sankt Leonhard and start the tour in Moos.

 The Passerschluchtenweg is a beautiful and easy hiking trail that guarantees a breathtaking panorama of the river and the surrounding mountains.
 It is perfect for families and children. ( The Canon G7X Mark II* is our companion on all tours / we use the Thule backpack* for this – here is our review )

 Most popular Guidebooks for South Tyrol

 Hiking in Meransen – Hiking on the Schellenbergsteig to the Seefeldsee lake

 Canon G7X Mark II – the best travel camera